Create Ticket My Tickets Post Discussion

 Adding an MS Graph Connection

 Previously, integrations with MS products required authenticating a connection for each product.
-Now, with the introduction of MS Graph Connections, individual connections fro each MS product is a thing of the past.
+Now, with the introduction of MS Graph Connections, individual connections for each MS product is a thing of the past.
 One Connection authenticating communications for numerous MS products, supporting 2FA.

 Before commencing, you'll need access to your MS Azure portal (Authenticate Connection) and Sharepoint account (Configure Form/Data Source Connectors).